 The main difference between the two is the number of wheels.
 Reis rolls on four wheels while Gaan has only three.
 They both have a reversible seat and come with a bassinet.
 The Reis model rolls on four EVA foam tires with large 12″ wheels in the back and 9″ wheels in the front.

-It has all-wheel suspension, huge basket with a cooler compartment, adjustable handle bar, huge canopy with six mesh windows, flip-flop-friendly brake, and deep one-hand recline.
 Design wise it reminds me a lot of a UPPAbaby Vista.
-And since Vista is one of the most popular strollers on US market, I think that Reis will also be a hit.
-You can get it now for around $699 on Amazon.
-It comes with a bumper bar, cup holder and a bassinet.
-Here is my full overview»
+And since Vista is one of the most popular strollers on the US market, I think that Reis will also be a hit.
+You can get it now for around $699.
+It comes with a bumper bar, a cup holder, and a bassinet.

 Here is a short overview video.

 Muv Gaan is a similar model to Reis, but it has three wheels.
 Everything else is pretty much the same.
 Just like Reis, it has a large canopy with six mesh windows, an adjustable handlebar with faux leather cover, a deep one-hand recline suitable for a newborn, a large basket with a built-in cooler compartment, a flip-flop-friendly brake, and an adjustable leg rest.